Therapy For Narcissistic Abuse

 Hyper Criticism.
 Blame-shifting.
 Manipulation.

-When you respectfully point out problems and seek a constructive resolution with your boss, co-worker, partner, pastor, or parent, he or she reacts innocently with shock or looks at you like you are an alien and she doesn’t understand how you could possibly come to a such awful conclusion about him or her.
+When you respectfully point out problems and seek a constructive resolution with your boss, co-worker, partner, spiritual leader, or parent, he or she reacts innocently with shock or looks at you like you are an alien and she doesn’t understand how you could come to such awful conclusion about him or her.

 You know you are a good, confident person and usually don’t let anyone control you or give permission to make you feel anyway harmful; however, “this person” Can make you feel low, doubt yourself and manipulate you into thinking it was all your fault.

 You are convinced to feel guilty for what she accuses you of after you attempted to communicate with her about her wrongdoing in the first place.

 - “I feel like I am walking on an eggshells"